Anskira/Machine-Learning/ML projects/Readme.txt

-In the vegetation classification project, the ML model is complete although due to low specifications of my laptop I am not able to train the model.
+In the vegetation classification project, the ML model is complete although due to low specifications of my laptop I am not able to train the model and that's why it showing the error.